LoganAFBuchanan/Spotify.Club/README.md

 # Spotify.Club
-A colletions of curated albums for the people I love.
+A collection of curated albums for the people I love.